 The illegal Israeli-Egyptian siege on Gaza continues to take its toll as the quantity of drinking water dwindles.

-“People are relying on purchasing water from water trucks or finding it from alternative sources such as springs and other filling points in their vicinity,” he said.
+“People are relying on purchasing water from water trucks or finding it from alternative sources such as springs and other filling points in their vicinity,” Ayman Rabi said.

-“Families are having to live on two, three or 10 litres per capita per day,” he said, adding that in some areas they had started rationing water.
+“Families are having to live on two, three or 10 litres per capita per day,” he added, pointing out that in some areas they had started rationing water.

-“Israeli civil administration teams spent hours repairing it.
-It was fixed, the water flow has been regulated since then and is currently up and running,” the coordinator told Al Jazeera.
+“The water flow has been regulated and is currently up and running,” COGAT told Al Jazeera.

 According to the UN, 7.5 litres per person per day is the minimum requirement for most people under most conditions but in some areas of Palestine – where temperatures exceed 35C – the minimum requirement is much higher.

-Since 1967, Israel has limited the water available to Palestinians in the West Bank and the Gaza Strip since its forces occupied the territories.
+Israel has limited the water available to Palestinians in the West Bank and the Gaza Strip since its forces occupied the territories in 1967.